Why you shouldn’t come to South Devon for your summer family holiday26 July 2022

 But what if it’s wet?

-Everyone knows there hasn’t been a sunny day in South Devon for over 20 years, which isn’t good because there’s honestly nothing to do when it rains.
+Everyone knows there hasn’t been a sunny day in South Devon for over 20 years, which isn’t good because there’s honestly nothing to do on your family holiday when it rains.

 Well, nothing apart from Buckland Abbey in Yelverton, Dartmouth Castel or a shopping trip in Totnes where there are, if anything, far too many beautiful shops to explore.
 Of course, even during the rain, you can still don your rain coasts and wellies to explore the very minimal South Devon coastline, but we don’t know why you’d want to do that.
 It’s not like there are any spectacular views to see.

-So, as you can see, you really shouldn’t come to South Devon at all…
+So, as you can see, you really shouldn’t have your family holiday in South Devon at all…

 This is probably the first time you’ve heard of South Devon actually, as it’s a place not many people come to, especially in the Summer.
-With absolute no sandy beaches, no clifftop views, and only a handful of Areas of Outstanding Natural Beauty, we’re glad we could set the records straight and warm you against all thoughts of coming to South Devon this Summer.
+With absolute no sandy beaches, no clifftop views, and only a handful of Areas of Outstanding Natural Beauty, we’re glad we could set the records straight and warm you against all thoughts enjoying a family holiday in South Devon this Summer.
 Honestly, you would really, really hate it…